FranciscoKloganB/vitesse-enterprise/README.md

 ## Why

 On top of what was mentioned by [Anthony Fu](https://github.com/antfu/) in the original [post](https://github.com/antfu/vitesse#why), working in conjunction with others often requires strict styling rules.
 Creating a seamless developer experience across VSCode, CLI and CI/CD consumes time.
-Vue, Vite and, Vitesse, are amazing tools for web development and are now my go to choices for development when I do not wish to use Nuxt (can't wait for Nuxt3 💖).
+Vue, Vite and, Vitesse, are amazing tools for web developmen and are now my go to choices for development.
 To avoid repeating myself over and over again for to get this configurations going, I decided to fork Vitesse repository and create a baseline project for my own (or other people) use, enabling us to be _vite_.
 Pun intended.

+## Feedback

-If you notice any bug or inconsistency feel free to open a PR to fix it, otherwise, I will look into it when I have some time.
+If you notice any bug, inconsistency or change for improvement, feel free to either create an issue so that I may try to fix it later or to propose a pull request with the changes.